hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 sad story, sheltered her in his Âshrama.
 Sita was expecting soon to become a mother, and she gave birth to twin boys.
 The poet never told the children who they were.
-He brought them up together in the Brahmachârin life.
+He brought them up together in the Brahmachārin life.
 He then composed the poem known as Ramayana, set it to music, and dramatised it.

 The drama, in India, was a very holy thing.
 Drama and music are